 Piercy, Jeremy, The Moneyers of England, 973–1086: Labour Organisation in the Late Anglo-Saxon and Early Anglo-Norman English Mints (Oxford: British Archaeological Reports, 2019)

+Prosopography of Anglo-Saxon England, maintained by Centre for Computing in the Humanities, King’s College, London and by the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge Prosopography of Anglo-Saxon England: Home (<pase.ac.uk>)

 Skaife, Robert, ‘Domesday Book for Yorkshire’, Yorkshire Archaeological Journal, 14 (1898), 1–64, 249–312, 347–89

 Stafford, Pauline, ‘Women in Domesday’, Reading Medieval Studies, 15 (1989), 75–94

 Taylor, Ian, ‘Domesday Books?
-Little Domesday Book Reconsidered’, in Domesday Now: New Approaches to the Inquest and the Book, ed. by David Roffe and K. S. B. Keats-Rohan (Woodbridge: Boydell Press, 2016), pp. 137–53
+Little Domesday Book Reconsidered’, in Domesday Now: New Approaches to the Inquest and the Book, ed. by David Roffe and K. S. B. Keats-Rohan (Woodbridge: Boydell, 2016), pp. 137–53

-Williams, Ann, The English and the Norman Conquest (Woodbridge: Boydell Press, 1995)
+Williams, Ann, The English and the Norman Conquest (Woodbridge: Boydell, 1995)

-Prosopography of Anglo-Saxon England, maintained by Centre for Computing in the Humanities, King’s College, London and by the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge Prosopography of Anglo-Saxon England: Home (pase.ac.uk)